-

 CATHERINE GARRISON ARCHITECTURE

 CGA is a design and client-focused architecture practice.
 We work primarily in the Northeast Area of Los Angeles but build outside the neighborhood and state as well.
-Practicing locally means we understand building constraints specific to the area, allowing us to design more efficiently and effectively.
+Practicing locally means we understand building constraints specific to the area, allowing us to design more effectively and efficiently.

-CGA is very interested in the process of making architecture, and the gathering of talented people it takes to create the work.
-Our internal team has a varied breadth of experience, and we strive to form on-going collaborative partnerships with the contractors and tradespeople we work with.
-The Client is another key partner in the process for the design to accurately reflect their needs and the way they want to live and use it.
-At the completion of many projects, our clients are delighted at how well all their practical needs were seamlessly woven into the design.
+CGA is interested in the process of architecture, and the gathering of talented people it takes to create the work.
+Our internal team has a varied breadth of experience and we strive to form on-going collaborative partnerships with the contractors and tradespeople we work with.
+Our clients play a fundamental role in the process as both initiators and collaborators.
+At the completion of many projects, they are delighted at how well all their practical needs were seamlessly woven into the design.

-We believe in making architecture that accommodates instead of dictates the way that people live.
-The idea of flexibility is not expressed in terms of neutrality or banality but rather using abstraction of form, light, and materiality.
-We challenge ourselves to incorporate as many programmatic requirements, materials, details and visual delight as the project allows while maintaining a sense of openness, naturalness and ease.
+We believe in creating architecture that accommodates rather than dictates the way people live.
+Flexibility, to us, is not defined by neutrality or banality, but by an abstract interplay of form, light, and materiality.
+We strive to integrate as many programmatic requirements, materials, details, and moments of visual delight as each project allows, while maintaining a sense of openness and ease.